Author: Greg Oakes

 After a lengthy successful career in editing and publishing, Thomas Bertram (Bert) Costain began writing best-selling novels in his twilight years when most people are winding down for retirement.
 From 1947 to 1965, he dominated the best-seller and book club lists, as he churned out epic historical novels and non-fiction titles annually, selling millions of copies and providing fodder for motion picture screenplays.
 Previously, he worked as the editor of The Guelph Mercury, and later rose to the position of editor in the Maclean's empire, where he developed and showcased Canadian literary talent.
 Enormously talented, Costain accepted top positions in American media empires.
 Despite a stellar career and wide international popularity only decades ago, he is forgotten today.

-Thomas Bertram Costain was born in Brantford, Ontario on May 8, 1885, the son of John Herbert and Mary (Shultz) Costain.
-His mother was Canadian and his father was an Isle of Man native.
+Thomas Bertram Costain was born in Brantford, Ontario on May 8, 1885, the son of John Herbert and Mary (nee Shultz) Costain.
+His mother was Canadian, and his father was an Isle of Man native.
 His father was always unsuccessfully inventing, so the family endured modestly.
 At the age of nine, an interest in history dawned in Bert.
 Before he finished high school, he had written three ambitious novels, one a 70,000 word romance about Maurice of Nassau, He was so certain he would become a novelist that he had not made any other career plans.
 A reporter's job opened up at the Brantford Courier and the editor, remembering a mystery story Bert had submitted that was not published, offered him employment at five dollars a week.
-Bert acquiesced: as a sports writer he would get free admission to all the local lacrosse games.
+Bert acquiesced: as a sports writer, he would get free admission to all the local lacrosse games.
 Though initially unimpressed, Costain discovered he liked journalism.
-It was better than other entry level jobs he had tried like parcel boy, emory wheel glue boy and wood shavings shoveller.
-Ambitious to a fault, he switched to the Brantford Expositor for $10 per week and then to the Guelph Herald for $12 a week.1
+It was better than other entry level jobs he had tried like parcel boy, Emory Wheel glue boy, and wood shavings shoveler.
+Ambitious to a fault, he switched to the Brantford Expositor for ten dollars per week and then to the Guelph Herald for 12 dollars a week.1

 Costain arrived in Guelph in 1907 to work for Joe Downey of the Guelph Herald.
-He only lasted a few months before heading to the Ottawa Journal for a brief stint at $14 per week and then he landed a position as a police reporter at the Toronto Empire and Mail for $17 per week.
-By 1908, he was back in Guelph, summoned by J. I. Mclntosh to become the editor of The Guelph Mercury for $28 per week, a grand sum for a 22-year old.
+He only lasted a few months before heading to the Ottawa Journal for a brief stint at 14 dollars per week and then he landed a position as a police reporter at the Toronto Empire and Mail for 17 dollars per week.
+By 1908, he was back in Guelph, summoned by J. I. McIntosh to become the editor of The Guelph Mercury for 28 dollars per week, a grand sum for a 22-year-old.
 Costain tried to modernize the newspaper's format.
 He had worked on big city rags where large headlines and blaring typography dominated.
-Though he had no editorial experience, the "boy editor", as he was dubbed,2 zealously pursued change, cajoling advertisers and the typesetting department.
-The die-hard production employees liked to do things their way.
+Though he had no editorial experience, the 'boy editor,' as he was dubbed, zealously pursued change, cajoling advertisers, and the typesetting department.2 The die-hard production employees liked to do things their way.
 Merchants whose classified ads had traditionally occupied the front page for decades loathed him at first.
 Costain's enthusiasm and the benign support of the publisher won over the laggards in the composing room.
 The advertisers took longer.
 Under Costain's tenure, The Mercury scooped the competing Herald so often that the merchants began to accept his policies.
-Not only was The Mercury printing the news, it was printing it on the front page.
+Not only was The Mercury printing the news, it was being printed on the front page.
 Bert spent four years as editor of The Mercury, crucial years when he learned his craft.
 He eventually got fresh exciting events on the front page of The Mercury and family and civic happenings moved inside.
 Font and format were changed for legibility and readership appeal.
 The Mercury began to look like the dominant source of news that it was in Wellington County.